Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

 \subsection{Realistic Physical Interaction Simulation}

 Introducing human interactions into the simulator will also introduce some unexpected actions (e.g., sudden movement and destructive behavior).
-In this regard, we need to further optimize the physical simulation and interaction based on SurRoL for a realistic manipulation experience.
+In this regard, we need to further optimize the physical simulation and interaction based on SurRoL for a realistic manipulation user experience.

 Firstly, to enable realistic simulation of different objects including the surgical instruments, all their articulated bodies are modeled following the real-world ratio using Blender.
-The contact and inertia attributes (e.g. stiffness and mass) in objects' URDF files are carefully tuned to maximize the similarity to the real-world counterparts.
+Meanwhile, the contact and inertia attributes (e.g. stiffness and mass) in objects' URDF files are first initialized with the real-world measurements and then adjusted manually through trail-and-error simulation.
+The adjustments are repeated iteratively until the simulation results match the real-world as closely as possible.
 Besides, given that most object assets in surgical tasks are more complicated than a single convex hull or primitive (e.g., boxes, cylinders, and spheres) \cite{munawar2022open}, convex decomposition by V-HACD \cite{vhacd} and collision primitive compound are applied to the meshes to get collision geometry in objects' URDF files for more precise collision detection.
-However, when there are some destructive behaviors from humans, such as pushing or grasping objects with a very large motion, the inter-penetration problem could happen between surgical instruments and objects, which hurts realism.
-Besides, the sudden movement of the tool from one place to another place can not be achieved in real surgical robots.
+However, when there are some destructive behaviors from humans, such as pushing or grasping objects with a very large motion, the inter-penetration problem could happen among surgical instruments and objects, which hurts realism.
+This problem arises when assets collide with each other with abnormally large speed, causing collision solving failed and making them intersected or overlapped.
+Moreover, the sudden movement of the tool from one place to another can not be achieved in real surgical robots.
 Therefore, designing the controller with constraints on force and velocity is of vital importance.
 Specifically, based on position and velocity PD control mode, we impose constraints on the output of joint motors when controlling PSMs and ECM.
 During the step simulation, the underlying designed control algorithms will calculate motor actions under the maximum motor force and velocity limitation to reach the target position.
 In addition, joint constraints are also utilized in the interaction between grippers and objects for more stable and realistic grasping.
-An example comparison of before and after optimization of the physical simulation is illustrated in Fig.~\ref{Fig::physical}.
+An example comparison of before and after optimization of the physical simulation is illustrated in Fig.~\ref{Fig::physical}, which shows our proposed solutions can prevent inter-penetration problem, yielding more realistic interaction.